An Experimental Evaluation of an AI-Powered Interactive Learning Platform: Qualitative Findings

 \begin{quote} “If I didn’t feel I was getting good information from one [modality], I could go to the next one… Immersive Text and the slides are really good for a study tool especially.
 Mindmap helped me put everything together and really see where everything fits in here… I think because it’s the same information, you just kind of can play around with it and go to different things like Slides and stuff.
 I think that, in itself, helped me to remember [the material] and see what’s really going on.” - P20, Suburban, \textit{Learn Your Way} \end{quote}

-Conversely, our qualitative feedback revealed that participants from the \textit{Digital Reader} condition desired the ability to view content in multiple formats.
-Despite being unaware of the \textit{Learn Your Way} condition, several participants in the \textit{Digital Reader} condition often described features in \textit{Learn Your Way} when asked what their ideal learning tool would be: \begin{quote} “I’m more of a visual learner, so if I see something visual, I better understand it than words or text.” - P09, Urban, \textit{Digital Reader} Condition \end{quote}
+Conversely, our qualitative feedback revealed that participants from the \textit{Textbook} condition desired the ability to view content in multiple formats.
+Despite being unaware of the \textit{Learn Your Way} condition, several \textit{Textbook} participants described features already included in \textit{Learn Your Way} when asked what their ideal learning tool would look like: \begin{quote} “I’m more of a visual learner, so if I see something visual, I better understand it than words or text.” - P09, Urban, \textit{Textbook} \end{quote}

 Students in both conditions highly valued and preferred interactive and multimodal learning materials, as evidenced by their feedback.
 This approach felt like an important way to create effective and engaging learning experiences.
 Instead of reading passively through lengthy passages, students using \textit{Learn Your Way} absorbed content in diverse ways that aligned with their preferences, which was perceived to facilitate a deeper understanding and better retention of the content.